phuonght3001/AdventureWorks-Customer-Analysis---Power-BI/README.md

 - Northwest, Australia, Germany: Water Bottle - 30oz is the most purchased.
 - Northeast: Long-Sleeve Logo Jersey,L is the most purchased.

+Top 5 colors of products with the highest revenue: Black, Red, Silver, Yellow, Blue.

+Top 4 most purchased products according to each price level:
+- Price $4.99: Water Bottle - 30oz
+- Price $8.99: AWC Logo Cap
+- Price $34.99: Sport-100 Helmet, Blue
+- Price $49.99: Long-Sleeve Logo Jersey, L

+Revenue and profit of Product line by Class:
+- Product line "Mountain" has the largest revenue and profit in High Class.
+- Product line "Road" has the highest revenue in Medium and Low Class.

+Profit and Average of Discount by Subcategory.
+There are 5 Subcategories and each Subcategory has a different average of unit price discount: Touring Bikes has the largest average of unit price discount (1.86%) and Road Frames the lowest (0%).

+In general, there are several reasons that customers decide to purchase such as price, promotion, manufacturer, review and television advertisement.
+But the number of customer orders based on the product's price is the highest (17,473 orders), resulting in the largest profit from this customer group ($4,620,137.01).

 ### 2.4 RFM Analysis
+RFM is a technique used to prioritize customers.
+RFM stands for recency, frequency, and monetary.
+- Recency (R) tells us when is the latest purchase date.
+- Frequency (F) tells us how frequently do they make purchases.
+- Monetary (M) tells us how large their total spending is made.
+Actually, it is customer lifetime value.

+To define RFM score on a scale of 1–5 for each customer in terms of recency, frequency, and monetary value.
+1 is the lowest and 5 is the highest.

+After calculating R, F, M scores, customers can be divided into 11 groups:
+- Champions: Bought recently, buy often and spend the most!
+- Loyal Customers: Spend good money often.
+Responsive to promotions.
+- Potential Loyalist: Recent customers, but spent a good amount and bought more than once.
+- Recent Customers: Bought most recently, but most often.
+- Promising: Recent shoppers, but haven't spent much.
+- Customer Needing Attention: Above average recency, frequency and monetary values.
+May not have bought very recently though.
+- About to Sleep: Below average recency, frequency and monetary values.
+Will lose them if not reactives.
+- At Risk: Spent big money and purchased often.
+But long time ago.
+Need to bring them back!
+- Can't Loose Them: Made biggest purchases and often.
+But havenn't returned for a long time.
+- Hibernating: Last purchase was long back, low spenders and low number of orders.
+- Lost: Lowest recency, frequency and monetary scores.

 ![RFM](https://github.com/phuonght3001/AdventureWorks-Customer-Analysis---Power-BI/assets/150796721/9aa23aab-9145-4c92-b6f4-9aba6c5d7097)
+The Promising and Recent Customers group accounts for the largest number, approximately 2.84K customers.

+The Customer Needing Attention group accounts for the smallest number (224 customers).

+The Champions group contributed the largest revenue ($40,732,214.65).

+The At Risk group accounted for the largest profit ($2,740,729.69) but had less revenue than the Champions group.
+Therefore, there needs to have reasonable programs and policies to attract customers in this group back to the company.

 ## 3. Recommendations
+Through the above analysis, there will be 3 groups of solutions for each problem.
+### 3.1 Customer Profiling:
+- The number of customers with Middle Yearly Income Level accounts for the largest proportion: More product models need to be offered to suit the spending and needs of this group of people.
+- It is necessary to have appropriate marketing forms and customer appreciation programs for each age group: research preferences, needs for suitable products, and shopping habits.
+### 3.2 Customer Behavior:
+- Offer product samples with colors and prices that are most popular with customers.
+- Improve methods of approaching customer shopping needs such as promotion, review, manufacturer, and TV ad programs.
+### 3.3 For customer segments according to RFM scores:
+- Champions: Has loyalty programs with special and highly personalized values.
+Besides, this group of customers already has high trust and commitment to the brand, the company does not need to attract them with promotional discounts => Instead, increase CLTV (Lifetime Value). of customers) by recommending items with greater value, product combos based on predictions from order history.
+- Loyal Customes and Potential Loyalists: Propose incentives tied to spending levels (eg: free gifts for transactions above the brand's average order value or referral programs,...).
+- Recent and Promising: Need a thorough and highly personalized care process => build relationships: For example: get feedback on first order experience, give discount vouchers for future purchases .
+- Customers Needing Attention and At risk: Need to conduct surveys to find out the reasons why they do not return and provide solutions.
+- About to Sleep, Hibernating and Lost: Can send emails, interact via Social Media or call to reconnect with these customers.
+Businesses can implement programs such as vouchers, exclusive discounts, etc.